jdibenes/hl2ss/README.md

 8. Run.

 The Python scripts in the [unity](https://github.com/jdibenes/hl2ss/tree/main/unity) directory show how to connect to the server and create primitives (e.g., cubes, textured quads) or 3D text objects via TCP.

+**Building the plugin**

+1. Open the Visual Studio solution.
+2. Build the plugin project.
+3. Add hl2ss.dll to your Unity project.

 ## References